Black and grey tattoos – Everything you need to know

 If you’re interested in tattoos or body art, you’ll know that there are countless styles and techniques, each of which with their own deep history and meanings behind them.
 Tattoos have gone through something of a revolution in the last couple of decades, and the art that’s being produced nowadays is simply stunning.

-One key style to note when it comes to modern tattooing is black and grey tattooing.
+One key style to note when it comes to modern tattooing are black and grey tattoos.
 This style uses varying shades of black ink to create the work, and can be seen in a number of different tattoo genres.
 There’s a surprisingly unique history behind them, and it’s very interesting to discuss.
 It’s becoming more and more popular to get these tattoos all around the world, whether you’re looking for a unique piece of tattoo art in Phuket, Tokyo, London or somewhere else entirely.

 History of black and grey tattoos